There are thousands of conversion rate metrics you could track.

 Surprised my first metric isn’t traffic?

 Don’t be.
-Traffic isn’t as important as a lot of people think when it comes to conversion rates.
+Increasing traffic isn’t as important as a lot of people think when it comes to conversion rates metrics.
 What really matters isn’t how many people visit you, but how well those visitors help you achieve your goals.